jatin96/Computer-Science-Notes/system-design/stock-exchange/stock-exchange.md

 - Harden the URLs agains Ddos attack.
 For example, https://www.nse.com/data?from=134&to=156 can be used by an attacker to get different types of data.
 Instead, a better url would be https://www.nse.com/data/recent which gives less control to the attacker.
 - Some form of allowlist/denylist is needed.
 - Rate limiting

+### Retransmitors in multicast
+Retransmitters are used in multicast to add reliability since multicast uses UDP with no assurity of packet delivery.
+Retransmittors use NACK which means that the receivers sends a NACK message to the sender.
+The sender then finds the missing packet using the NACK and sends it back to the receivers who sent the NACK or to the entire list of receivers.

 ### Wrap Up
 Remember the following for designing a stock exchange: